fastrgv/WorldCupSokerban/README.md

 ================================================================
 ## Build instructions:

-cccgnu.sh/cccosx.sh/ccc.bat are the build scripts for the autosolvers "hbox5", "iplr3r" and "ibox3r".
+cccgnu.sh/cccosx.sh/ccc.bat are the build scripts for the autosolvers "hbox", "iplr3r" and "ibox3r".

 The following build scripts work for GNU Ada [with its own g++],